buncombe/iii/README.md

 (dot) de.
-Alternatively, when the subject is specifically related to changes that only concern the iii bundle, use the issue tracker at [https://github.com/buncombe/iii/issues][issues] (requires registration) or send a message over IRC to buncombe on the OFTC IRC network (irc.oftc.net).
+Alternatively, when the subject is specifically related to changes that only concern the iii bundle, use the issue tracker at [https://github.com/buncombe/iii/issues][issues] (requires registration) or send a message over IRC to buncombe on the OFTC IRC network (irc.oftc.net;
+standard ports).

 The ii(1) project has also a dedicated IRC channel, #ii, on the OFTC network.